 COACHING is partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential.

 Upon graduation from a school or program you receive a certificate.
 This certificate is given when you have successfully completed training.

 A credential is given by an association such as ICF and requires:

 For those students who graduate from SUN, all you need to provide the ICF to comply with the training and mentoring requirement is our certificate of completion.
-Because as part of our curriculum we require that you work with a number of clients, you will have accrued some coaching experience.
-How much is up to you.
+As part of our curriculum we require that you work with at least 3 clients, so you will have accrued some coaching experience.
+How much more is up to you.